RedstoneDave/My-Language/README.md

   - and `prazu kado ocom` means “I sing for you” where `ka` means “you”.
 - `fesacu`
   - `cu` indecates the position, also time.
-  - e.g. `prazu prakecu muk` means “I am here” (lit.
+  - e.g. `prazu prakecu mjuk` means “I am here” (lit.
 I exist at here)
 - `fesakaf`
   - `kaf` indecates the comitative, as “with me” in “He went on a walk with me”, used in neutral cases or cases where the candidates are of the same attention.
   - e.g. `prakaf kasep` means “to walk with me”